Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [mpn.appleNotifierConfig.apps.myApp.keystoreRef](./values.yaml#L2677)

 Mandatory if `serviceLevel` is set to `development` or `production`.
-The reference to the keystore (defined in `mpn.appleNotifierConfig.keyStores`) where Apple's certificate for the app ID is stored.
+The reference to the keystore (defined in `mpn.appleNotifierConfig.keystores`) where Apple's certificate for the app ID is stored.

 **Default:** `nil`
 #### [mpn.appleNotifierConfig.apps.myApp.pushPackageFileRef](./values.yaml#L2683)